-Attending training sessions and workplace training
+Attending training sessions and workplace training Clause 5.2 (b)(ii)

 Safety is of great importance to ABA.
 We expect all learners to feel safe in undertaking their training, including while travelling to and from and attending ABA training and assessment delivery.